By Stephanie Younger •

 “White women and black men have it both ways.
 They can act as oppressor or be oppressed.
 Black men may be victimized by racism, but sexism allows them to act as exploiters and oppressors of women.
-White women may be victimized by sexism, but racism enables them to act as exploiters and oppressors of Black people.
+White women may be victimized by sexism, but racism enables them to act as exploiters and oppressors of black people.
 Both groups have led liberation movements that favor their interests and support the continued oppression of other groups.
 Black male sexism has undermined struggles to eradicate racism just as white female racism undermines feminist struggle.
-As long as these two groups or any group defines liberation as gaining social equality with ruling class white men, they have a vested interest in the continued exploitation and oppression of others. – bell hooks’ “Feminist Theory: From Margin to Center” (1984)
+As long as these two groups or any group defines liberation as gaining social equality with ruling class white men, they have a vested interest in the continued exploitation and oppression of others.”bell hooks

-Watching Little Fires Everywhere during quarantine was the beginning of a wake-up call for me.
-When I was younger, and even earlier this year, I related to Pearl in the sense that my worthiness of being valued as a Black girl was often reduced to the labor I do for white women, while being praised for being ‘strong’ in the midst of facing misogynoir.
+Watching Little Fires Everywhere during quarantine was a wake-up call for me.
+From when I was younger, and even earlier this year, I related to Pearl in the sense that my worthiness as a Black girl was often reduced to the labor I do for other people, while being praised for being ‘strong’ in the midst of facing misogynoir.
 I’ve experienced this from peers at school, from adults, among other activists.
 In March of 2020, the main source of my stress other than the pandemic was doing labor for people who believed that I existed for their consumption, and who saw me solely for what I can do for them.
 White feminists glorify the idea of Black women and girls carrying their burdens by calling us ‘strong,’ and they do so in the name of ‘feminism.’
 When we remind them that we don’t exist for their consumption, their proximity to ruling class white men matters more to them than our collective liberation.